BrianInGermany/oldcardgames/content/_posts/en/2023-03-17-farmers_bridge.markdown

 ### Only sixes
 And there's more!
-- If a six is turned over, instead of a particular suit, only the four sixes are trumps for that round (the first six played takes the trick).
+- If a six is turned over instead of a particular suit, only the four sixes are trumps for that round (the first six played takes the trick).

 ## Following suit
 In farmers' bridge you must follow suit if you can.
 If you cannot, you *must* play a trump (any trump).